shaneapowell/drag-sort-listview/README.md

 DragSortListView
 ================

+# Forked: For use in restrictive android environments.
+The reason for this fork is only to remove the use of the drawing cache.
+This api feature is not permitted in some very restrictive android devices.
+If you find yourself using the original library and your app is deployed to a very restrictive MDM, this fork might help if the MDM is preventing your app from running.

 # NOTICE: No longer maintained.

 I do not have much time to devote to this project so I am